-As Scotland’s official University for Sporting Excellence, we place sport at the heart of everything we do – from our innovative research improving the health of the nation to preparing athletes for success on the world stage.
-That’s why we're 1st in Scotland for sports research (REF2014), and in the top 15 in the UK for Sports Science (The Times and Sunday Times Good University Guide 2019).
+As Scotland’s official University for Sporting Excellence, we place Sport and Exercise Science at the heart of everything we do.
+We prepare athletes for success on the world stage and improve the health of the nation through physical exercise.
+It’s why we're 1st in Scotland for sports research (REF2014).

 Top reasons to study with us

 #1 We're experts in sport and exercise physiology, nutrition, health and physical activity

 #2 Excellent performance analysis laboratories and world-class sport facilities used by our Olympian athletes and sport novices alike

 #3 We work with SportScotland as well as providing advice and research for other sport organisations and businesses